-Richmond found himself wheelchair bound after being involved in a horrific car crash.
-A mysterious woman then persuaded him to purchase a company that make “living dolls”.
-He was then gifted an avatar of himself, which he christened NJ-which would appear at press conferences on his behalf.
+Redmond had been left wheelchair-bound following a horrific car crash, but a mysterious woman persuaded him to purchase a company that specialises in “living dolls”.
+As a result, he was gifted an avatar of himself, which he named NJ and would often appear at press conferences in his stead.

 Writer David Llewellyn’s deft touch is on full display in this thought-provoking instalment of Torchwood.
 The story is both mature and insightful, with adult themes that are not gratuitous.
 But perhaps the standout element of the production is John Barrowman’s performance as Captain Jack Harkness.
 He slips back into the RAF greatcoat with ease, embodying the charismatic and enigmatic character he knows so well.
 Barrowman’s portrayal is as captivating as ever, making this production a must-listen for any Torchwood fan.